Hey y’all, I'm Dr. B, a proud Black mama, therapist, and mental health advocate, just out here doin’ the work to uplift my people.

-Hey y’all, I’m Char’dae Bell, M.A., LMAC (she/her) — a proud Black mama, PhD student, therapist, and businesswoman just out here doin’ the work to uplift my people.
-I earned my BA in Psychology from Emporia State University back in 2011, followed by an MA in Marriage and Family Therapy from Liberty University in 2016, and another MA in Addiction Counseling from Washburn University in 2019.
-Now I’m deep in this PhD grind in Couple and Family Therapy at Kansas State University, with graduation on deck for December 2025.
+I earned my BS in Psychology from Emporia State University back in 2011, followed by an MA in Marriage and Family Therapy from Liberty University in 2016, another MA in Addiction Counseling from Washburn University in 2019, and a PhD in Couple and Family Therapy from Kansas State University.

 “I am a vessel of healing and truth—divinely guided, culturally grounded, and here to speak life into my people.”